Donaghadee: In the media

 Donaghadee was the basis for the fictional town of Donaghadoo in the children's television series Lifeboat Luke, which was animated by the Donaghadee animation studio Straandlooper.
 The town was also used as a set for some of the film Mickybo and Me.

 Donaghadee is seen in the films Robot Overlords starring Gillian Anderson, Divorcing Jack, Killing Bono and Mo the Mo Mowlam story, starring Julie Walters.

 Donaghadee features as the fictional town of Port Devine in the BBC drama Hope Street which first aired in 2021.

-Donaghadee is mentioned several times in the song Forty Shades of Green, written by Johnny Cash in 1959.
+Donaghadee is mentioned, albeit commonly mispronounced as Don-a-dee in the song Forty Shades of Green, written by Johnny Cash in 1959.

 Sports

 Donaghadee Rugby Football Club, which was formed by the Rev. Coote, played its first match against Bangor on 7 November 1885.

 Donaghadee Football Club are junior football who play their home matches at Crommelin Park in the town.
-For the 2014-15 season they were members of Division 2C of the Northern Amateur Football League.
+For the 2014–15 season they were members of Division 2C of the Northern Amateur Football League.
 An earlier club of the same name held membership of the same league from 1948 to 1953.
 Donaghadee FC and Donaghadee 11s were both promoted from their respective leagues in 2016/17.

 Donaghadee Ladies' Hockey Club have two teams which play in Ulster Hockey leagues: The 1XI play in Senior League 3, while the 2XI are in Junior 8.

+Donaghadee also has an 18-hole, links-style Golf Club, on the Warren Road near the shore, north of the town.

 Donaghadee Sailing Club (which underwent redevelopment and in May 2009 with a new clubhouse opened).